ManikTheManiac/u-chi-learning/README.md

 - [ ] Test the use of clipping theta (min_reward, max_reward) and logu (no theoretical bounds, but -50/50 after norm. to avoid divergence)
 - [ ] Which params most strongly affect logu oscillations?
 - [ ] "..." affect logu divergence?
+- [ ] Why does using off-policy (pi0) for exploration make logu diverge?

 # Features requiring experiments:
 - [ ] use target or online logu for exploration (greedy or not?)